trungdung211/token-price-fetcher/README.md

 # Token Price Fetcher

 ## Overview
-A token price fetcher that provide caculated data through a simple api server.
+A token price fetcher that provide calculated data through a simple api server.
 This application allow to fetch some token's price (configurable), and EMA metric in multiple time resolution, and send warning to the user's discord threads when a specific (configurable) condition is met.
 ### Features
 * [x] Configure specific token list to monitor
 * [x] Configure trigger conditions to warn users, and send warning to discord through webhook api